-Founded in 1892 and named for trader James Stroud, this small town began by selling whiskey to the many cowboys and travelers escaping nearby “dry” Indian Territory.
+Stroud, Oklahoma, was founded in 1892 and named for trader James Stroud.
+This small town began by selling whiskey to the many cowboys and travelers escaping nearby “dry” Indian Territory.
 Thirsty for a drink, the town soon boasted nine saloons and became a wild “hell-raising” town, as cattlemen relaxed after days on the range with their herds.
 By 1900, the town was called home to 800 people.
 Stroud’s wild party days soon came to an end when Oklahoma Statehood forced the town “dry” in 190, at which time its population was 1,312.

 Though its wild party days might have been over, Stroud had not yet seen the end of its Wild West days.
 On March 27, 1915, Stroud became the victim of one of the last outlaw robberies in Oklahoma when Cherokee Bad Boy, Henry Starr, chose two of the town’s banks for a historic double daylight heist.

 Henry Starr, along with six other men, decided to rob two banks at the same time, much as the Dalton Gang had unsuccessfully tried to do in Coffeyville, Kansas in 1892.
 The Stroud, Oklahoma robbery would prove almost as disastrous for Henry Starr.
 Proceeding to rob the Stroud National Bank and the First National Bank, word of the holdup spread quickly and the citizens took up arms against the bandits.
 Henry and another outlaw named Lewis Estes were wounded and captured in the gun battle.
 The rest of the gang escaped with $5815, thus pulling off a double daylight bank robbery.

 Starr was tried and sentenced for the robbery and transferred to the Oklahoma State Penitentiary at McAlester.
 However, just four years later he was paroled.
 In February 1921, Henry died as he had lived, in a violent manner, after having been shot during a robbery in Harrison, Arkansas.

 Finally, Stroud settled down to a sleepy little town that made its living primarily from agriculture and oil.
 However, when Route 66 came through town, Stroud responded like hundreds of other small towns, with services popping up which provided all manner of amenities to the many travelers of the Mother Road.